Pallav46/SalesSage/README.md

 ## API Documentation

-Our API allows developers to integrate SalesAge's predictive analytics into their own applications.
+Our API allows developers to integrate SalesSage's predictive analytics into their own applications.
 Below is a brief overview of the available endpoints.

 ### Endpoints